openvstorage/ovs-documentation/Administration/shutdownrestart.md

 ```
 * Shutdown the individual compute nodes by using the normal Linux commands such as `shutdown -h now`.
 Start with the extra nodes and power down the master nodes as last.

 **Note: The above procedure can be used to stop individual servers also.
-Do make sure there are always more than half of the master servers online to keep the cluster online.**
+Do make sure there are always more than half of the master servers online.**

 #### Restart an environment
-* Restart the backend storage nodes if applicable.
+* Restart the backend storage nodes (if applicable).
-* Start all master compute nodes (by default the first 3 compute nodes) one by one.
+* Start all master compute nodes (by default the first 3 compute nodes) **one by one**.
 * Start all extra nodes.
 * Login with ssh into each node and check whether all services are running.
 To check the services execute:
 ```